Ashutsoh1729/ecom/docs/errors.md

 ```

 While this works, the `as const` method is generally preferred for its conciseness and for being a more direct way of telling TypeScript your intent.

+# Unresolved Problems

+1. Product form getting subbmited without hitting the submit button.
+Only when both category and tags are optional.
+But it shouldn't be like that.

+2. Tailwindcss errors.
+Some of the classes are not getting applied, while they should.